The Love — And Strategy — Behind Couple Style

 More recently, it’s Kourtney Kardashian who’s changing her stripes to match her boyfriend, Travis Barker.
 The eldest Kardashian’s penchant for neutral palettes, graphic T-shirts, and midriff-baring sets has been consistent for as long as the Kardashians have been on E!.

-But it took dating an emo drummer for Kardashian to swap her neon bikinis for skull-printed swimsuits.
-Earlier this year, when Kardashian and Barker first announced their relationship, the reality star channeled the ‘00s pop-punk aesthetic.
+But it took dating a punk drummer for Kardashian to swap her neon bikinis for skull-printed swimsuits.
+Earlier this year, when Kardashian and Barker first announced their relationship, the reality star channelled the ‘00s pop-punk aesthetic.
 In March 2021, one of their first public outings, she donned a white graphic T-shirt with a black trench coat and a pair of black mesh cut-out trousers, while Barker sported a white T-shirt, black bomber jacket, and black jeans.
 It’s safe to say that, as Kardashian and Barker get closer, the KUWTK star is entering a new sartorial phase.

-The way couples brand themselves today works a lot like uniform dressing, says Forbes-Bell.
-“If you think about a brand or a company, they have a way they dress to match their mission,” she says.
-“For people who want to monetize their relationship, it makes sense.”

 The business of “Instacouples” has boomed over the past decade since Instagram blew up the digital world.
 Influencers like Chiara Ferragni, who is known as a unit with her husband Fedez as #TheFerragnez, have been able to make money off their romances in a move that parallels Kim and Kanye’s trajectory.
 Ferragni’s 2018 wedding was a case study for this phenomenon: it resulted in 67 million digital interactions and a branding value of $36 million, according to WWD.